JunweiLiang/Multiverse/README.md

   year={2020}
 }
 @inproceedings{liang2020simaug,
-  title={SimAug: Data-Free Learning of Robust Representations for Trajectory Prediction}, author={Liang, Junwei and Jiang, Lu and Hauptmann, Alexander}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, month = {August},
+  title={SimAug: Learning Robust Representations from Simulation for Trajectory Prediction}, author={Liang, Junwei and Jiang, Lu and Hauptmann, Alexander}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, month = {August},